 - A series of theatrical and poetry events both in the UK and Italy throughout 2020, 2021 and 2022

-- An academic conference at Kings College London planned for 2020
+- An academic conference at Kings College London

 - Academic scholarships offered to early career academics researching the romantic poets